Who is Second Act Fables:

 Who I share your data with:

-I don’t share your data.
+We don’t share your data.
 It’s only used to reach out from time to time.

 How long I retain your data:

 If you leave a comment, the comment and its metadata are retained indefinitely (or until you want it removed).
 This is so onecan recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.